wp-plugins/estimated-reading-time/readme.txt

 == Installation ==

-1. Upload `estreadtime1.1.php` to the `/wp-content/plugins/` directory
+1. Upload `estreadtime.php` to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Place `<?php est_read_time(); ?>` in your templates